A surrogate model for studying random field energy release rates in 2D brittle fractures: Mathematical models

-In recent years, the phase-field mathematical model for brittle fracture has been used to simulate brittle cracks \cite{AMBATI_2015, HIRSHIKESH_2019}.
-This approach has its foundations in the variational approach, due the total energy \eqref{eq:minimization} is convex with respect to $\mathbf{u}$ and $\phi$ separately, but not with respect to both of them \cite{MUIXI_2020}, this motivates the solution of the system by means of a staggered scheme of their principal functionals.
-The mathematical formulation is obtained from the first variation of \eqref{eq21} (see details in \cite{GULTEKIN_2016}).
+Recently, the hybrid phase-field mathematical model for brittle fracture has been used to simulate brittle cracks \cite{HIRSHIKESH_2019,AMBATI_2015}, this mathematical approach has its foundations in the modification of the variational model presented in \cite{MIEHE_2010}; see \cite{GULTEKIN_2016} for details.
 The resulting system consists of two coupled non-linear differential equations, the first equation describes the phase-field to emulate the fracture, and the second equation describes the displacements on the domain $\Omega$.
-The phase field system is described by \cite{HIRSHIKESH_2019},
+The phase field system is described by \cite{HIRSHIKESH_2019}, {

-with boundary conditions:
+} with boundary conditions,